Phase-Aligned RoPE for Mixed-Resolution Diffusion Transformer: Understanding RoPE Interpolation Failures in Mixed-Resolution Denoising

-\parag{Interpreting the curves via kernel decomposition.} In fact, using the relative form of RoPE (\cref{eq:rope-rel}), the attention score between a query--key pair averaging over content can be written as:
+\textbf{Theoretical interpretation.} Using the relative form of RoPE (\cref{eq:rope-rel}), the attention score can be written as a mixture of sinusoids:

-where $\omega_i$ are fixed RoPE frequencies, and $(C_i,\phi_i)$ are content- and head-dependent coefficients (see proof in the supplementary material).

-Equation~\eqref{eq:kernel-mixture} shows that each head behaves like a \emph{mixture of sinusoidal kernels} over $\Delta$.
-High-frequency components ($\omega_i$ large) produce steep near-zero slopes and strong periodicity, exactly matching the empirical patterns above.
-Thus, the measured $\kappa(\Delta)$ is the head’s learned \emph{phase kernel}—a function governing how much the head amplifies or suppresses attention as a function of relative offset.
+where $\omega_i$ are fixed RoPE frequencies and $(C_i,\phi_i)$ are content- and head-dependent coefficients (full proof in supplementary material).
+This confirms that each attention head implements a \emph{learned sinusoidal phase filter}: high-frequency components produce the steep near-zero peak and strong oscillations observed empirically.
+The filter is calibrated to a single positional scale during training.
+When distances are rescaled, token pairs get shifted to different phases (regions) of the same periodic pattern, so pairs that should align can become misaligned.
+Mixed-resolution processing therefore samples the filter at two incompatible scales simultaneously, which is the root cause of failures observed in \cref{sec:lin-interp-fails}.

-Importantly, the kernel in Eq.~\eqref{eq:kernel-mixture} assumes that $\Delta$ is measured using a \emph{single} spatial stride.
-Mixed-resolution interpolation breaks this assumption: LR and HR grids map the same physical distance to different index increments, so any unified index space inevitably assigns inconsistent $\Delta$ values across regions.
-This geometric inconsistency is incompatible with the learned phase structure of the heads and explains the complementary failure modes observed in \cref{sec:lin-interp-fails}.
-Overall, the issue is not the choice of interpolation scheme but the lack of a uniform sampling rate for $\Delta$.
-Stable mixed-resolution attention therefore requires all RoPE phases within a dot-product to be expressed on a coherent reference grid.
+Overall, the issue is not the choice of interpolation scheme but the lack of a uniform positional scale for $\Delta$.
+Stable mixed-resolution attention therefore requires all token positions to be expressed on a consistent scale that aligns with the attention heads in pre-trained DiTs.
 We introduce such a mechanism next.